Internal Medicine

 • Committee Activities/Assignments

-Resident involvement in a college committee is required.
-Examples include:
+Resident involvement in a college academic committee is required (e.g. assessment or curriculum committee).

 Resident involvement in an institutional committee, such as the antimicrobial stewardship program committee, is required.